 Careers and employability

-Our economics students leave Manchester with the skills and knowledge they need to take the next step towards their chosen field.
+As an economics graduate, you will leave Manchester with the skills and knowledge you need to take the next step towards your chosen career path.

 (Source: Key Information Set Data from UNISTATS)